ethanak/Mimbrola/tools/README.md

 - -A - create resampled and A-law compressed data
 - -h - create A-law compressed data and put into C array
 - -H - create resampled and compressed data and put into C array
+- -u - create µ-law compressed data
+- -U - create µ-law compressed data and put into C array
 - Without modifier: no compression.

-A-law compressed data uses half of voice size.
+A-law and µ-law compressed data uses half of voice size.
 You can safely use this type of data files as voice quality is only little degraded (especially if you use internal DAC and/or small speaker).
 Data fits in 8MB flash, some voices fits even in 4 MB together with application (like Polish